 “The ultimate goal was to essentially make them wallow in their grief, feel that pain of having accomplished nothing in life, and then use that pain as their ‘reasons’ to compel the leads to schedule an in-person meeting with an Everest admissions representative.”

-White also indicated that Everest admissions representatives received bonuses of $5000 for every 36 students that they enrolled.
+White also indicated that Everest admissions representatives received incremental salary bumps of $5000 based on the number of students they enrolled.

 In addition to persuading students to sign on, White's job included another challenge: dealing with people who were close to defaulting on their student loans.
 Everest costs a lot of money, and its former students default at a rate of about 20%.
 This, of course, wouldn't really be a problem for Corinthian if it weren't for pesky regulations which threaten to cut off the government student loan cash if default rates are too high.